Understanding Carve-In and Carve-Out Adjustments

 • Services and support are under-billed → carve-in

-• Total contract billing still ties
+• Total contract billing still ties to contract value

 • Deferred revenue balances now align with allocation logic